-Again, no changes are proposed to the number of apartment or bedrooms, the number of off-street car parking spaces, or the pedestrian or vehicular access arrangements.
+The proposed amendments do not alter the number of apartment or bedrooms, the number of off-street car parking spaces, or the pedestrian or vehicular access arrangements.
+Further, there are some relatively minor adjustments to the approved setbacks to the eastern, western and southern boundaries, however the proposed amendments do not reduce the setbacks to less than the minimum approved setbacks.

-Further, no changes are proposed to the form of the approved building in terms of gross floor area, maximum building height or boundary setbacks.

-In the circumstances, the relevant provisions of the SEPP comprise the controls relating to landscaped area and deep soil zones incorporated in Clause 50.
-In that regard, the proposed amendments cannot be refused in relation to landscaped area or deep soil zones if "a minimum of 30% of the area of the site is to be landscaped" and/or if "there is soil of a sufficient depth to support the growth of trees and shrubs on an area of not less than 15% of the area of the site".
+In the circumstances, the relevant provisions of the SEPP comprise the controls relating to floor space ratio (FSR), landscaped area and deep soil zones incorporated in Clause 50.
+In that regard, the FSR, landscaped area and deep soil zones are expressed as "must not refuse" provisions.

-The landscaped area and deep soil zone controls are not expressed as a minumum, and Clause 50 does not impose any limitations on the grounds on which a consent authority may grant development consent.
-That is, there is no minimum landscaped area or deep soil zone controls.
+Irrespective, the FSR, landscaped area and deep soil zone controls are not expressed as maximum or minimum provisions, and Clause 50 does not impose any limitations on the grounds on which a consent authority may grant development consent.
+That is, there is no maximum FSR control, and no minimum landscaped area or deep soil zone controls.